grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Time zone

-Set the desired time zone(s) to display along the X-axis.
+Set the desired time zone(s) to display along the x-axis.

 ### Placement